-Fabry disease is a rare inherited genetic disorder in which patients have a deficiency or dysfunction of an enzyme called α-galactosidase A (α-GalA).
-This enzyme is essential for breaking down a fatty waste product called globotriaosylceramide (Gb3) in the cells of the body.
+Fabry disease is a rare genetic disorder involving a deficiency or dysfunction of α-galactosidase A (α-GalA) an enzyme that normally breaks down a fatty waste product known as Gb3 in the cells of the body.

 The median prevalence of diagnosed Fabry disease is 1.0 per 100,000 in males and 1.9 per 100,000 in females.
 As the gene responsible for Fabry is found on the X chromosome (of which males have one, and females two), males with deleterious mutations have little or no residual α-GalA activity.
 Therefore, these male Fabry patients experience the full spectrum of disease symptoms.
 It is now widely accepted that women with Fabry disease are heterogeneous with respect to disease severity and may sometimes also develop life threatening complications of the disorder.
 Up to 70% of female carriers develop Fabry related symptoms at some points in their life.

-The current treatment approach for Fabry disease is Enzyme Replacement Therapy (ERT).
-ERT supplies recombinant α GalA to the cells, which helps to improve or prevent deterioration of kidney function, heart function, and blood supply to the brain.
-ERT is only partly effective in Fabry disease, and requires intravenous treatment administration.
+Current treatment approaches for Fabry disease include Enzyme Replacement Therapy (ERT).
+ERT requires intravenous infusions to replace the deficient enzyme in the cells with a genetically engineered form.
 Only one other therapy has been granted marketing authorization in the EU as an oral monotherapy for the long-term treatment of patients 16 years and older with a confirmed diagnosis of Fabry disease.
 Other treatments are aimed at relieving individual symptoms, such as opioids for severe pain.
 In advanced Fabry disease, hemodialysis and kidney transplantation may be necessary.